Skip to main content

 Serve hot with Aloo Tamatar Subji or Chole or prepare for the most amazing road trip by taking along this spiced potato and pea mash.
 Recipe coming soon!

-Tips for The Perfectly Puffy Pooris
+Tips for the Perfectly Puffy Pooris

 • Use the dough immediately – Don’t let it rest!
 Resting makes the dough too soft, sticky, and more likely to absorb oil instead of puffing up.